 •Remove a user list

-The following API is available from rules, in order to allow or restrict access:
+The following API is available from rules to manage the Privileged user list:

 To get cases identifiers we recommend these functions: